 Schools may spend Pupil Premium grants for FSM, adoptive and Service children however they feel will best support the individual, in order to make progress and close the gap.
 For CIC children, spending is closely monitored by the Virtual School.
 Pupil Premium spending may include; one to one support, mentoring, purchasing targeted resources, interventions and helping towards the cost of trips and residential visits.
-As a school, we are required to keep track of Pupil Premium spending, on a per child basis.

 How to help:

 Currently, all children in Foundation Stage and Key Stage one are entitled to free school meals.
 However, as this is now automatic, they are not ‘Ever 6’, and school does not receive Pupil Premium.
 It is therefore important to apply for free school meals if you are eligible, to ensure the school receives the Pupil Premium grant, as it will have a positive effect on your child’s time in school.

 Your child may be able to get free school meals if you receive any of the following: